A Registered Educational Savings Plan (RESP) is a government program that enables parents to save for their child’s post-secondary education.

 When contribution amounts are withdrawn, they are also referred to as Post-Secondary Education Payments (PSE).

-Note: if the original contributions being withdrawn had generated a matching government grant, the grant must be repaid to the government.
+Note: If the original contributions being withdrawn had generated a matching government grant, the grant must be repaid to the government (unless when withdrawn by the child).

 Accumulated Income Payments (AIP)

 If your child does not utilize all the investment income earned on their RRSP, the remaining earnings can be paid out to you.
-Scenarios when you can request an AIP withdrawal include:
+Examples of scenarios when you can request an AIP withdrawal include:

 - The RESP is over 35 years old.